oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/cholesky/README.md

-# QR Decomposition of Matrices
+# Cholesky Decomposition of Matrices
+The streaming_cholesky.hpp linear algebra header library implements the Cholesky decomposition of matrices with pipe interfaces.
+Its template parameters can be set to decompose custom sized real or complex square matrices.
-This DPC++ reference design demonstrates high performance QR decomposition of complex/real matrices on FPGA.
+This DPC++ reference design demonstrates the use of this Cholesky decomposition header library on 32 * 32 real matrices.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>